Yolo County is susceptible to fires. There are steps you can take to minimize the risk of fire burning your home.

 - If advised to evacuate, do so immediately.
 Take your disaster supply kit, lock your home and choose a route away from the fire hazard.
 Watch for changes in the speed and direction of the fire and smoke.
 Tell someone when you left and where you are going.
 Fire can spread very rapidly, blocking exits and creating dangerous smoky conditions.

-- If you see a wildfire and haven't recieved evacuation orders yet, call 9-1-1.
+- If you see a wildfire and haven't received evacuation orders yet, call 9-1-1.
 Don't assume that someone else has already called.
 Describe the location of the fire, speak slowly and clearly, and answer any questions asked by the dispatcher.

 - Arrange temporary housing at a friend or relative’s home outside the threatened area in case you need to evacuate.